Introduction

 - Microsoft Agent Framework (AutoGen)

-While primarily used for Azure-native orchestration, it is a gold standard for testing and tuning agentic behavior.
+While primarily used for Azure-native orchestration, it is a gold standard for testing and tuning multi-agent "conversations" where different models debate solutions.

 - Haystack

-Optimized for Deep-Domain RAG and high-performance semantic search.
+Optimized for Deep-Domain RAG and high-performance semantic search, often used in legal and medical discovery.

 2026 Model Rankings